lehtihet/Continous_Integration/README.md

 ## About

-A simple continous integration (CI) server for Maven-projects.
+A continous integration (CI) server for Maven-projects.
 It responds to ```PUSH```-events on GitHub and can build and test your commits, as well as mark them as successfull or failed builds.

 The server includes a page for viewing the build history.